 - The rod has a beautiful design and is very stylish.

-- Its clear tip design provides high sensitivity and strength.
+- It’s clear tip design ensures high sensitivity and strength.

 - The EVA grip handles ensure all-day comfort